Budapest is among the most exquisite cities in Europe and itโ€™s a market I know well, having invested in real estate here for several years.

 Conversely, prices boomed in the outskirts of Budapest as Hungarians wanted to buy houses with gardens away from the city center.
 We saw a similar phenomenon in many other markets in the world, so just to keep in mind, the real estate market in Budapest is not the only example.

 Now that tourism is booming again, Airbnb yields are actually up.
 Tourism has reached pre-covid levels and there has been supply destruction due to Covid and more Airbnb regulations by the various districts.
 Depending on the district and building you invest in, it may or may not be possible to obtain a short-term let license.
-This is why using a competent buyer’s agent in Budapest such as Benedek is important, as normal agents will tell you whatever to sell you the apartment you are looking at.
+This is why using a competent buyer’s agent in Budapest such as Benedek is important, as normal agents will tell you whatever it takes to sell you the apartment you are looking at.

-In some districts it is nearly impossible to obtain a license for short term rentals.
+In some districts it is impossible to obtain a license for short term rentals.
 In others, a license is not even needed.

 The war in Ukraine has been a net positive for the Hungarian rental market due to tens of thousands of Ukrainians moving to Hungary.
 Not all are poor.
 Many are upper middle class and donโ€™t mind paying rents in Budapest that are effectively more affordable than Kyiv before the war (yes, rents in Kyiv before the war were more expensive than in Budapest and Warsaw).

-One of my tenants is a Ukrainian IT guy, living with his family, who earns about $4,000 USD per month after tax.
-This is a higher post-tax salary than that of most Western Europeans’.
+One of my tenants is a Ukrainian IT guy living with his family who earns about $4,000 USD per month after tax.
+This is a higher post-tax salary than that of most Western Europeans.

 Sure, the outlook for all of Europe is negative.
 On the one hand: